 Additionally, you should reassure your loved one that you aren't there to take over their house.
 You just want to assist them in cleaning and help make the home a safer place to be.
 By setting realistic goals, you can help spring cleaning seem more manageable for both you and your loved one.

 Seniors may accumulate a lot of stuff over the years.
-Some of this may hold dear memories and other items may simply be trash that a senior doesn’t want to part with.
+Some of their items hold dear memories and other items may simply be trash that a senior doesn’t want to part with.
 However, decluttering helps free up space, reduce safety hazards, and can relieve stress.
-So, it is an important part of spring cleaning.
+So, it is an important part of the spring cleaning checklist.

 Start by decluttering the “junk” areas of the home.
 We all have that one drawer or room that accumulates all of the things we don’t know what to do with.
 Now is the perfect time to tackle the organization of these items!